Helkiah Crooke

 Helkiah Crooke (1576 – 1648) was Court physician to King James I of England.
 He is best remembered for his textbook on anatomy, Mikrokosmographia, a Description of the Body of Man.
 He was the first qualified doctor to be appointed Keeper of Royal Bethlem Hospital, but his conduct as Keeper was so unsatisfactory that he was eventually removed from that office on the grounds of corruption and absenteeism.

 Family

-He was born in Great Waldingfield, Suffolk, the third son of Thomas Crooke, rector of the parish and later reader at Gray's Inn; his mother's family name was Samuel.
+He was born in Great Waldingfield, Suffolk, the third son of Thomas Crooke, rector of the parish and later reader at Gray's Inn; his mother's family surname was Samuel.
 His eldest brother Sir Thomas Crooke achieved distinction as the founder of Baltimore, County Cork.
 Thomas and another brother Samuel Crooke (who was also a clergyman) were, like their father, inclined to Calvinism; Helkiah, on the other hand, is said to have leaned towards Roman Catholicism.
 Sir Thomas in his will of 1629 speaks with obvious affection of "dear Helkiah".
 The brothers seem to have been rather similar in their characters: both were men of talent and energy, but both were accused of a complete lack of scruple: just as Helkiah was accused of corruption, so Thomas was accused, rightly or wrongly, of enriching the town of Baltimore by the profits of piracy.